 How does the AMA work?

-During the AMA, you can post your questions by clicking the "Add Reply" button below and our guests will reply to your questions in comments.
+During the AMA, you can post your questions by clicking the "Add Reply" button below and John and/or Joseph will reply to your questions in comments.
 You are welcome to post questions ahead of the AMA and they will answer them during the AMA.

 Please note: You must be logged in to post questions and see responses.
-See instructions
+Please see instructions on How to Log into GeoNet for the AMA.

 AMA Tips and GeoNet Community Guidelines